-There’s actually three different types of the DJI Phantom 3- standard, advanced, and professional.
+There’s actually three different types of the DJI Phantom 3- standard, advanced, and professional and there are all quit different from the DJI phantom 4, you can read all about that on the DJI phantom 4 review page.
 I’m going to focus on the advanced option.
 So, what’s the big deal about the Phantom 3 Advanced professional drone?
 I am more than happy to tell you!

 The actual body is much the same as the Phantom 2 Vision+ it still has the convenience of color coded propellers that self-tighten which allow for easy installation and replacement, there’s also a slot loading battery but that has been redesigned, so I’m afraid it’s not compatible with the previous model’s batteries.